 Collecting COVID-19 Health Status

 The accurate collection of COVID-19 status information from hundreds or even thousands of employees can seem like an impossible task without the use of technology such as automated workflows and message templates to manage the process.
 Larger organizations face the challenge of managing this process at enterprise scale.
 However, organizations of all sizes will benefit from a tracking system that automates as much manual effort as possible.

 Another consideration is managing exceptions.
 You may need to securely and confidentially communicate different work-safety guidelines to each individual.
 For example, if employees need to submit COVID-19 test results on a regular schedule, consider how to manage that workflow and communication.

-Ideally, the use of a COVID-19 status tracking system requires little to no operator or user training.
+Ideally, the use of a COVID-19 status-tracking system requires little to no operator or user training.
 And to save time, only non-responders or those required to show proof of a negative test should receive reminders.

 Ensuring Healthcare Data Privacy and Security

-Employee healthcare and related compliance tracking involves a lot of personal data that needs careful handling.
+Employee healthcare and related compliance tracking involve a lot of personal data that needs careful handling.
 Strict data privacy is required to comply with regulations, such as HIPAA, PIPEDA, and GDPR.
 Securely tracking the vaccination or test status of thousands of individuals is far beyond the scope of a spreadsheet.
 Instead, use a system that limits access to personal data to only authorized personnel.

 Which COVID-19 Metrics Deliver Visibility and Support Smarter Decision Making?